locustio/locust/docs/writing-a-locustfile.rst

 A very important property of TaskSets are that they can be nested, because real websites are usually built up in an hierarchical way, with multiple sub sections.
-Nesting TaskSets will therefore allow us to define a behaviour that simulates users browsing a site which is more hierarchic.
+Nesting TaskSets will therefore allow us to define a behaviour that simulates users in a more realistic way.
 For example we could define TaskSets with the following structure:

 * Main user behaviour